MimIR 0.1

 Working with Indices

-There are essentially three ways of retrieving the number of elements of something in MimIR.
+In MimIR, there are essentially three ways to talk about the number of elements of something.

 Arity